 “Frank Dijora,” he responded, setting his book down to shake.

 “You know,” Luci continued.
 “That girl had no right to hit you the way she did this morning.
-Outside class.
+Outside our classroom.
 You should have stood up to her.”

 “Oh, you saw that?”
 Frank said, wincing.
-“That’s… well, yeah, maybe, except Carrie will be Carrie.
+“That’s… well, yeah, maybe you’re right, except Carrie will be Carrie.
 Contrary to what some people say, she’s not all bad.
 Overly emotional maybe.
-It’s… never mind.
-Uh, did you transfer in from out of town?”
+It’s not entirely her fault.
+Uh, never mind.
+Did you transfer in from out of town?”

 Luci noted the change of subject, but decided to roll with it.
 She swallowed her bite of sandwich.
 “No, I skipped Grade Nine.”